szenius/notion-burndown/README.md

 3. [Give your integration access to all 3 databases.](https://developers.notion.com/docs/getting-started#step-2-share-a-database-with-your-integration)
 4. Clone this project.
 5. Install dependencies by `npm i`.
 6. Set up the .env file.
-Reference the .env.example and replace the values accordingly.
+Reference the [.env.example](./.env.example) file and replace the values accordingly.

 ## Usage